 3.24.
 “Requester” means a personal requester or “Data Subject” or Person seeking access to a record in the possession of or under the control of GTA, containing personal information about himself or herself or itself.

 3.25.
-“Responsible Party” means GTA, as defined in section 1 of POPIA, the public body who determines the purpose of and means for the processing of Personal Information.
+“Responsible Party” means GTA, as defined in section 1 of POPIA, the public body that determines the purpose of and means for the processing of Personal Information.

 4.1.
 Any reference to a statute, regulation or other legislation shall be a reference to that statute, regulation, or other legislation as at the date of this Manual coming into effect, and as amended or substituted from time to time.